 Command Description Parameters arp Displays the kernel ARP table for the selected module.
-None. cache-user-names Pertains only to the WebsenseWeb Security module.
+None. cache-user-names Pertains only to the Websense Web Security module.
 [Action]: Enter enable to turn on user name caching.
-Use it to turn on, turn off, or query the status the caching of user names resolved Enter disable to turn off user name caching. from IP addresses by Content Gateway.
+Use it to turn on, turn off, or query the status the caching of user names resolved from IP addresses by Content Gateway.
 Cached entries are valid for 10 minutes.
+Enter disable to turn off user name caching.
 Enter status to display the status of user name caching. content-line -r Pertains only to the Websense Content Gateway module.
-Use it to display the current value of a [Variable Name]: Enter the name of the configuration variable for which you want to retrieve a value. configuration variable in Content Example: Gateway's records.config file. proxy.config.vmap.enabled This variable returns "0" or "1".
+Use it to display the current value of a configuration variable in Content Gateway's records.config file.
+[Variable Name]: Enter the name of the configuration variable for which you want to retrieve a value.
+Example: proxy.config.vmap.enabled This variable returns "0" or "1".
 "0" indicates that the virtual IP manager is disabled; "1" indicates that it is enabled.
 For a complete list of valid configuration variables, click the link Websense Content Gateway variables and navigate to the records.config topic.
 [You may be asked for credentials if you have not logged on to the proxy console earlier in the session.]